Welcome To Service Dog Laws Oregon – A Deep Dive

 This documentation could be from a medical doctor, another medical professional, or somewhere else; it does not need to be from a medical doctor.

-Requesting Reasonable Accommodation From an Employer
+13. Requesting Reasonable Accommodation From an Employer

 If you need to request reasonable accommodation from an employer, it’s recommended to do so in writing.
 Simply write a letter that explains that a disability exists, and how it impacts your ability to do your job.

-Then, explain your reasonable accommodation request (your service dog) and how it would help you to perform the essential functions of your job duties.
+Explain your reasonable accommodation request (your service dog) and how it would help you to perform the essential functions of your job duties.

 It helps to also attach a letter from your medical doctor or another health professional.
 This can help to confirm your disability is legitimate, and explain why the service animal would be able to assist you with your everyday job duties.

-Service Dog Laws Oregon – Housing
+14. Service Dog Laws Oregon – Housing